wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

 ##### 74E Effect of absence from New Zealand on veteran's pension

-*   A person is not entitled to a veteran's pension while that person is absent from New Zealand, except as provided in [sections 74F to 74T][164] or in any agreement or convention adopted under [section 19][335] of the Social Welfare (Transitional Provisions) Act 1990\.
+*   A person is not entitled to a veteran's pension while that person is absent from New Zealand, except as provided in [sections 74F to 74T][164] or in any agreement or convention adopted under [section 19][336] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990\.

-    Compare: 1990 No 26 [s 17A(1)][336]
+    Compare: 1990 No 26 [s 17A(1)][337]

     Section 74E: inserted, on 15 April 2003, by [section 8][286] of the War Pensions Amendment Act 2003 (2003 No 18).

+    Section 74E: amended, on 5 December 2013, by [section 17(2)(c)][311] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).

-    Section 74E: amended, on 5 January 2010, by [section 4][337] of the War Pensions Amendment Act 2009 (2009 No 41).
+    Section 74E: amended, on 5 January 2010, by [section 4][338] of the War Pensions Amendment Act 2009 (2009 No 41).

 ##### 74F First 26 weeks of certain temporary absences